c2fc2f/c2fc2f/README.md

 ## Hi, I'm Culottes

+I’m a panties-wearing turtle who’s head-over-shell for Rust and utterly smitten with NixOS.
+Slow and steady wins the race—and I always cross the finish line

 <!--
 **culxttes/culxttes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.